sz-hunor/cucm_soap/README.md

     -   If present it can either take the value "true", this verifies the server certificate against the default trust anchors or it can be the path and filename to a .PEM or CRT file, this verifies the server certificate against the trust anchor specified in the file
-    -   The .PEM or .CRT file must be a bundle, meaning it contains a root CA and an intermediate CA, must be in X.509 ASCII format
+    -   The .PEM or .CRT file must be a bundle, meaning it contains a root CA and an intermediate CA and must be in X.509 ASCII format

 -   s or sheet